Retracing book from Rein Jelle on Vimeo. On the list Best Photobooks of 2013, by Willem van Zoetendaal, and nominated for the Dutch Doc Award, 2014.

 In Retracing I am working with people who are about to lose their eyesight.
 I have asked them about images that are valuable to them.
 How would they like to remember these images and how can they do this?
 In a sense, I am looking over their shoulders to photograph the things they point out: the things they see, but also the things they still think they see or would like to see.

-These images include the sea, someone's handwriting, the reflection in a mirror of a young woman applying make-up to her eyes, the view from the window, the studio of decorative painter, and much more.
+These images include the sea, someone’s handwriting, the reflection in a mirror of a young woman applying make-up to her eyes, the view from the window, the studio of a decorative painter, and much more.

 All the images were shot on Kodachrome slides in 2010.
 Besides having special colours and sharpness, Kodachrome is known to last long.
 These images of light outlast human memory, which after all lasts only one lifetime.

-I was able to have the films developed just in time in America, at the only place that still provided the service.
+I was able to have the films developed just in time in America, at the only lab that still provided the service.
 They stopped developing this famous stock for good on 31 December 2010.